c.930 Penrith Viking Hoard buried, artefacts from which were later found in 1785, 1830 and 2009. This is now known as the 'Penrith Hoard'.

 [This text is interesting for several reasons; in that Gildas, who hardly seems to have a kind word to say about anyone seems in awe of Ambrosius Aurelianus.
 It also indicates that several generations of the Aurelianii were known and that the dynasty was founded by a man who held high Roman office and thus 'wore the purple'.
 According to Gildas Ambrosius Aurelianus organised the survivors into a disciplined armed force and they gained the first major victory over the Saxon invaders.]

-c.458 AD Ambrosius (aged around 44)and his brother Uther (Pendragon) with the help of fellow Briton Gorlois 'Duke of Tintagel/Cornwall' defeat and kill Vortigern who is burned to death in his wooden tower.
+c.458 AD Legend suggests that Ambrosius (aged around 44)and his brother Uther (Pendragon) with the help of fellow Briton Gorlois 'Duke of Tintagel/Cornwall' defeat and kill Vortigern who is burned to death in his wooden tower.
 This is believed to be near the river Wye at Doward Hill Fort.
 Ambrosius Aurelianus is named in text at this time as 'the Great King among the kings of Britain'.

 Britanniae, Book VIII, chapter 2